Varying-Vagrant-Vagrants/VVV/README.md

     * By default, if vagrant-triggers is installed, a `db_backup` script will run on halt, suspend, and destroy that backs up each database to a `dbname.sql` file in the `{vvv}/database/backups/` directory.
 These will then be imported automatically if starting from scratch.
 Custom scripts can be added to override this default behavior.
 1. Clone or extract the Varying Vagrant Vagrants project into a local directory
     * `git clone git://github.com/Varying-Vagrant-Vagrants/VVV.git vagrant-local`
-    * OR download and extract the repository master [zip file](https://github.com/varying-vagrant-vagrants/vvv/archive/master.zip)
+    * OR download and extract the repository master [zip file](https://github.com/varying-vagrant-vagrants/vvv/archive/master.zip) to a `vagrant-local` directory on your computer.
-    * OR grab a [stable release](https://github.com/varying-vagrant-vagrants/vvv/releases) if you'd like some extra comfort.
+    * OR download and extract a [stable release](https://github.com/varying-vagrant-vagrants/vvv/releases) zip file if you'd like some extra comfort.
-1. Change into the new directory with `cd vagrant-local`
+1. In a command prompt, change into the new directory with `cd vagrant-local`
 1. Start the Vagrant environment with `vagrant up`
     * Be patient as the magic happens.
 This could take a while on the first run as your local machine downloads the required files.
     * Watch as the script ends, as an administrator or `su` ***password may be required*** to properly modify the hosts file on your local machine.